 Figure out your personal, realistic limits.

-Does it make sense to only reply to emails after hours, but not take calls?
+Does it make sense to only reply to law firm emails after hours, but not take calls?
 Choose certain days of the week, like Monday and Thursday, as your after-hours days?
 Write out a plan and stick to it.

 Identify your designated communication tools.